quantiota/quantiota.github.io/README.md

  **Revealing hidden structure, predictability, and transitions in complex data.**

-> *“It from bit.”*
+At QUANTIOTA, we believe—like John Archibald Wheeler—that the ultimate foundation of reality is information:

-> — John Archibald Wheeler
+“It from bit.
+Every item of the physical world has at bottom... an immaterial source and explanation; reality arises... from the posing of yes–no questions and the registering of equipment–evoked responses; in short, all things physical are information-theoretic in origin and this is a participatory universe.”
-> *All things physical are information-theoretic in origin; reality arises from the posing of yes–no questions and the registering of responses.*
+— J.A.
+Wheeler, Foundations of Quantum Mechanics, Tokyo, 1989